Weighted Hanging Leg Raise

 Follow these step-by-step instructions to perform Weighted Hanging Leg Raise with proper form and technique.

-Control the movement as you lower your legs back down to the starting position without swinging.
+Slowly lower your legs back down to the starting position with control, avoiding any swinging motion.

 Secondary Muscles